-Lymph nodes are small bean-shaped glands located along your lymphatic vessels.
+- Lymph nodes are small bean-shaped glands located along your lymphatic vessels.
 Your lymph nodes filter your lymphatic fluid, taking out bacteria, viruses, cancer cells, and other waste products.

 Before Your Surgery

-The information in this section will help you prepare for your surgery.
-Read through this section when your surgery is scheduled and refer to it as your surgery date gets closer.
-It contains important information about what you need to do before your surgery.
-Write down any questions you have and be sure to ask your doctor or nurse.
+The information in this section will help you get ready for your surgery.
+Read this section when your surgery is scheduled and refer to it as your surgery date gets closer.
+It has important information about what you need to do before your surgery.

-You and your healthcare team will work together to prepare for your surgery.
+You and your care team will work together to get ready for your surgery.

-Help us keep you safe during your surgery by telling us if any of the following statements apply to you, even if you aren’t sure.
+Help us keep you safe during your surgery by telling us if any of the following statements apply to you, even if you’re not sure.

-- I take prescription medications, including patches and creams.
+- I take prescription medications (medications my healthcare provider prescribes), including patches and creams.

-- I take any over-the-counter medications, herbs, vitamins, minerals, or natural or home remedies.
+- I take dietary supplements, such as herbs, vitamins, minerals, or natural or home remedies.